 How to vote by absentee ballot

 Register to vote

-Use our Voter Registration Widget.
+Use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.

 NOTE: You must establish residency in Maine before registering to vote.
 The registrar may consider the following factors in determining whether a person has established and maintains a voting residence in the municipality: